jonnor/ESC-CNN-microcontroller/report/report.md

 Others have proposed to use neural networks to produce an audio "embedding" inspired by the success of world embeddings for Natural Language Processing.
-In VGGish model trained on Audioset[@VGGish] an a 8-bit, 128 dimensional embedding is used for 10 seconds clips, leading to a datarate of 102 bits per second.
+In VGGish[@VGGish] model trained on Audioset[@AudioSet] an a 8-bit, 128 dimensional embedding is used for 10 seconds clips, leading to a datarate of 102 bits per second.
 L^3 (Look, Listen, Learn)[@L3] similarly proposed an embedding with 512 dimensions.